cybriq/proc/README.md

     members
   - [x] Create JSON marshal/unmarshal for configuration collections
   - [x] Created tests for generating and concurrently accessing/mutating data
-  - [ ] Created application directory and load configuration from file (using json, with all values stored in file, no unnecessary comments)
+  - [x] Save and load configuration from file (using json, with all values stored in file, no unnecessary comments)
   - [ ] Read values from environment variables overlay on config file values
   - [ ] Created command line parsing system overlay values above previous